East India Company: Colonial monopoly

-On 14 January 1773 the directors of the EIC asked for a government loan and unlimited access to the tea market in the American colonies, both of which were granted.
-In August 1773 the Bank of England assisted the EIC with a loan.
+On 14 January 1773, the directors of the EIC asked for a government loan and unlimited access to the tea market in the American colonies, both of which were granted.
+In August 1773, the Bank of England assisted the EIC with a loan.
+The East India Company had also been granted competitive advantages over colonial American tea importers to sell tea from its colonies in Asia in the American colonies.

-The East India Company had also been granted competitive advantages over colonial American tea importers to sell tea from its colonies in Asia in American colonies.
-This led to the Boston Tea Party of 1773 in which protesters boarded British ships and threw the tea overboard.
+This led to the Boston Tea Party on 16 December 1773, in which protesters boarded British ships and threw the tea overboard.
 When protesters successfully prevented the unloading of tea in three other colonies and in Boston, Governor Thomas Hutchinson of the Province of Massachusetts Bay refused to allow the tea to be returned to Britain.
 This was one of the incidents which led to the American Revolution and independence of the American colonies.
 The company's trade monopoly with India was abolished in the Charter Act 1813.
-The monopoly with China was ended in 1833, ending the trading activities of the company and rendering its activities purely administrative.
+The monopoly with China was ended by the Saint Helena Act 1833 (3 & 4 Will.
+4. c.
+85), ending the trading activities of the company and rendering its activities purely administrative.